 Charles Redd, whose father Lemuel Redd was a member of the mission group, wrote about the climb up San Juan Hill:

-Not far from where the pioneers camped while building the road up San Juan hill at the end of Comb Ridge was an Anasazi Ruins on the San Juan River.
+Not far from where the pioneers camped while building the road up San Juan hill at the end of Comb Ridge was an Anasazi Ruin on a ledge near the San Juan River.

 After arriving in Bluff City, Platte Lyman returned to Escalante for flour and other supplies.
 Westward traffic up the Hole-in-the-Rock road required each wagon to have a six-horse hitch (12 horses).
 The road created by this pioneer company served as the route in and out of the San Juan area for about one year.